-ROUND BRILLIANT CUT
+ROUND BRILLIANT SHAPE

 Square in shape and with pointed corners, the princess cut is the most popular shape of the fancy cut diamonds.
-Its beautiful brilliance and square shape makes it a favorite for engagement rings.
+Its beautiful brilliance and square shape make it a favorite for engagement rings.
 Princess Cut diamonds are generally polished with either 50 facets or 58 facets, depending on how the pavilion is cut.

-The Emerald cut is an elegant diamond shape characterized by its step-like facets, rectangular shape and trimmed corners.
+The emerald cut is an elegant diamond shape characterized by its step-like facets, rectangular shape, and trimmed corners.
 Due to its larger, open table, this shape is often reserved for top color and clarity diamonds.
-The Emerald cut is typically polished with 44 facets.
+The emerald cut is typically polished with 44 facets.
 Generally, the optimum length-to-width ratio for an emerald cut diamond should be 1.35-1.65:1, although 1.25:1 to 1.75:1 is also considered to be acceptable.

-The Oval shape has a larger surface area, than a round brilliant of the same carat weight, and is an excellent choice for those more concerned with size.
+The oval shape has a larger surface area than a round brilliant of the same carat weight, and is an excellent choice for those more concerned with size.
 The ideal length-to-width ratio is 1.5:1, but a range from 1.33:1 to 1.66:1 is widely acceptable.

-The Pear shape is a unique hybrid cut, shaped like a tear drop and combining the best of the marquise and round brilliant cut.
+The pear shape is a unique hybrid cut, shaped like a teardrop and combining the best of the marquise and round brilliant cut.
 Well proportioned, it gives a depth of scintillation to the point of the diamond.
-Pear shapes are extremely popular in rings, earrings and pendants.
+Pear shapes are extremely popular in rings, earrings, and pendants.
 Pear shapes are typically polished with 58 facets, and the optimal length-to-width ratio is between 1.50 and 1.75:1.

-The shape of the Cushion cut is characterized by soft edges and round corners, resembling a cushion or pillow.
+The shape of the cushion cut is characterized by soft edges and round corners, resembling a cushion or pillow.
 This type of cut has been popular since the first diamond cuts were developed.
 Cushion cut diamonds range from a more square shape to rectangular.